pkgw/neurosynchro/doc/make-training-set.rst

    network regression.
 2. You must compute all of your coefficients **at an energetic particle density of 1 per cubic centimeter**!
-Here too, all the synchrotron coefficients scale simple with the energetic particle density (namely, they all scale linearly).
+Here too, all the synchrotron coefficients scale simply with the energetic particle density (namely, they all scale linearly).
 Once again this means that the energetic particle density doesn´t actually need to be part of the regression.